Ranagol/webpage-template/readme.md

 # 2. Run the app

 ## 2.1 Run this app through Docker
+### First things
+- Create a .env file.
+Use the ./.env.example file as an example.

  ### in terminal
  (type these things in the root dir)